mrevanngo/LOL-statistical-analysis/README.md

 **Why F1-Score is the Right Metric:**

 F1-score balances precision and recall, making it ideal for imbalanced classification.
-The 337% improvement in F1-score confirms that the final model is genuinely better at the task of predicting comebacks, despite the lower accuracy.
+The 337% improvement in F1-score confirms that the final model is better at the task of predicting comebacks, despite the lower accuracy.

 ---